-The demand is allegedly based on the suspicion that Iran may have worked secretly to develop nuclear weapons in the past and can't be trusted not to do so again; an allegation that has never been substantiated.
+The demand is allegedly based on the suspicion that Iran may have worked secretly to develop nuclear weapons in the past and can't be trusted not to do so again; an allegation that has never be substantiated.
 Gareth Porter, an independent American historian, investigative journalist, author and policy analyst specializing in US national security policy, has written a commentary in this regard, released on Foreign Policy Magazine.
-Let’s read more on the power of fatwa or religious decree, this time “no to nukes”.
+Here is more on the power of fatwa or religious decree, this time “no to nukes”.

 Iran insists that it has rejected nuclear weapons as incompatible with Islam and cites a fatwa of Leader of the Islamic Revolution Ayatollah Seyyed Ali Khamenei as proof.
 American and European officials remain skeptical, however, that the issue is really governed by Shiite Islamic principles.
 They have relied instead on murky intelligence that has never been confirmed about an alleged covert Iranian nuclear weapons program.

 But the key to understanding Iran's policy toward nuclear weapons lies in a historical episode during its eight-year war with Iraq.
 The story explains why Iran never retaliated against Iraq's chemical weapons attacks on Iranian troops and civilians, which martyred 20,000 Iranians and severely injured 100,000 more.
 And it strongly suggests that the Iranian leadership's aversion to developing chemical and nuclear weapons is deep-rooted and sincere.